zerosynclegacy/protocol/README.md

 ## Copying

 Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
-For details see the files `COPYING` and `COPYING.LESSER` included with the 0MQ distribution.
+For details see the files `LICENSE` included with the ZeroSync distribution.